GuicoRM/Final-Project-DE2/README.md

 Write your text here.

 ## Video/Animation
-You can find a video which shows all features of the system ['*on this link*'] (https://www.youtube.com/watch?v=GhaDPUAOq3g&feature=youtu.be)
+You can find a personal video where all the previous features of the system described ['*on this link*'](https://www.youtube.com/watch?v=GhaDPUAOq3g&feature=youtu.be)

 ## References
 Write your text here.